 - Waterproof out of the box (no housing needed)

-- GoPro software and apps are functional and easy-to-use
+- GoPro software and apps are the best of any action camera

 - Battery life of only one hour and 20 minutes